How long does it take to get a tooth pulled?

 - In comparison, the Fagade study that evaluated the removal of all types of lower teeth found that almost 1/2 of all extractions were completed within 5 minutes.

-- Many of the very quick extractions reported by the latter study probably involved comparatively smaller single-rooted teeth.
+- Many of the very quick extractions reported by the latter study probably involved single-rooted teeth that have conically shaped roots (incisors).
 So if that’s the type of tooth you’re having extracted, it seems reasonable that you can expect a comparatively shorter procedure (5 minutes or less).

-- But for extractions involving larger teeth, it seems reasonable to expect that more time will likely be required (up towards 15 minutes or so).
+- But for extractions involving larger multi-rooted teeth (molars), it seems reasonable to expect that more time will likely be required (up towards 15 minutes or so).

 ▲ Section references – Bataineh, Fagade